 Mass redact a wide range of documents

-Mass redactions enables you to efficiently redact search sets inside Ediscovery.
-It supports redacting multiple terms and common RegEx patterns, with semicolon delimitation for batch processing.
-Redaction reasons and colors are customizable, with the ability to handle multiple operations in one go.
-The user experience is consistent with existing mass action workflows, complete with user-level permissions and real-time status updates.
-Notifications alert users to completion or issues, and redactions are reversible through our mass action log.
+Mass redactions let you efficiently redact search sets in Ediscovery.
+They support multiple terms and common RegEx patterns, using semicolons for batch processing.
+Redaction reasons and colors are customizable, enabling multiple operations at once.
+The user experience aligns with existing mass action workflows, including user-level permissions and real-time status updates.
+Notifications inform users of completion or issues, and redactions are reversible via the mass action log.

-As with all technologies that automate Ediscovery, we recommend exercising due diligence with mass redactions.
-It is generally advisable to perform spot QC checks of your mass redactions results and run test mass redactions in limited sets of documents to ensure they are being applied as expected.
-You can always undo your test redactions as noted further down in this article.
+As with all Ediscovery automation, exercise due diligence with mass redactions.
+Perform spot QC checks and run test redactions on limited document sets to ensure correct application.
+You can undo test redactions as described later in this article.

 This feature is in Walk.
-Please note --> Review databases that were created on or after Aug 19, 2024 will automatically have mass redactions enabled.
+Databases created on or after Aug 19, 2024, will have mass redactions enabled automatically.
 For older databases, please contact DISCO Desk for options to enable mass redactions.

 How to mass redact documents: terms and phrases

-- Above the document list, click the 'redact' button from the mass actions options menu:
+Above the document list, click the 'redact' button in the mass actions menu:

-- The mass redactions menu will slide out from right to left:
+The mass redactions menu slides out from right to left:

-- Enter your redaction terms in the Terms/Patterns area below:
+Enter your redaction terms in the Terms/Patterns section below:

-- You can configure your redact with optional values such as case sensitivity, redaction reason and color:
+Configure your redact with optional values like case sensitivity, redaction reason, and color:

-- Click 'Apply redactions' to initiate the mass redactions request and the mass actions modal will close.
-You'll see in notifications that your mass redactions request has started:
+Click 'Apply redactions' to start the mass redactions request; the mass actions modal will close.
+Notifications will confirm that your request has started:

-- Your job in the mass action log will reflect this completed state:
+Your mass action log will show this completed state:

-- Click on the '8 documents' bolded in blue above to be taken to the set of documents redacted during your mass redactions job:
+Click the blue, bolded '8 documents' above to access the documents redacted during your mass redaction job:

-- Open up the first document to inspect the mass redactions for this document:
+Open the first document to inspect its mass redactions:

-- You can see that 'bankruptcy' is redacted in white with the 'bankruptcy' reason in the top left hand corner.
+The term 'bankruptcy' is redacted in white, with the reason displayed in the top left corner.

-- The rollback operation will now be underway and it's status will change from red to blue once completed:
+The rollback operation will begin, and its status will change from red to blue upon completion:

-- When you click the '8 documents' link above again you'll note that the redactions have been removed:
+Clicking the '8 documents' link again reveals that the redactions are removed:

 How to mass redact documents with multiple terms for one redaction reason

-Now we'll get into more involved use cases for mass redactions.
+Now we will explore more complex use cases for mass redactions.

-- In Search & Review select all documents in you review database and open up the mass redactions modal:
+In Search & Review, select all documents in your review database and open the mass redactions modal:

-- View progress of the mass redactions operation in the mass actions log:
+Track the mass redactions operation progress in the mass actions log:

 How to mass redact documents with patterns instead of terms and phrases

-- You can use DISCO's built in Regular Expression pattern matches without having to write or specify the complex RegEx yourself.
-For example you can match all email addresses without having to write a custom regular expression to do so:
+DISCO provides built-in Regular Expression pattern matches, so you don't need to write complex RegEx yourself.
+For example, you can match all email addresses without creating a custom regular expression:

-- Select 'Email addresses' as your pattern and then apply:
+Select 'Email addresses' as your pattern, then apply:

-- You can see your pattern mass redaction commence in the mass action log:
+You can view your pattern mass redaction start in the mass action log:

-What if you have a custom regular expression not supported by our pre-built patterns?
+What if your custom regular expression is unsupported by our pre-built patterns?

-- DISCO professional services can perform custom mass redactions with almost any regular expression on behalf of our customers.
+DISCO professional services perform custom mass redactions using nearly any regular expression for our customers.

 - To get started with a custom mass redactions, contact us @ discodesk@csdisco.com

-- From there a member of our data operations team will get in touch to assist you.
+A member of our data operations team will contact you to assist.

 How to add multiple mass redactions in one mass redactions request:

-- You can add multiple redactions (up to 20) in one mass redactions operation:
+- You can add multiple redactions (up to 10 rows) in one mass redactions operation:

 - Select '+ Add another set of terms or patterns to redact' to add another row item.